 When transferring your UK pension to a scheme overseas, it is important to check that it meets the conditions to be accepted as a Recognised Overseas Pension Scheme (ROPS).
 Not all transfers to overseas or offshore schemes are recognised as being QROPS transfers.
-It is therefore essential to verify that the scheme receiving your UK benefits is on a list published by HM Revenue & Customs (HMRC).
-If the scheme is not on the ROPS List any transfer would be treated as a transfer to a non-qualifying overseas scheme.
+Therefore, it is essential to verify that the scheme receiving your UK benefits is on a list published by HM Revenue & Customs (HMRC).
+If the scheme is not on the ROPS List, any transfer would be treated as a transfer to a non-qualifying overseas scheme.
 This may result in substantial penalties being applied by HMRC at the time of transfer.

 ROPS List – How do I know if it is a legitimate scheme?

 There are currently more than 900 QROPS registered across 41 financial jurisdictions.
 The list has seen dramatic growth since the introduction of these schemes in April 2006.
 The Isle of Man and Guernsey at present dominate the market in terms of being the most popular jurisdictions for hosting QROPS.

 For a scheme to be classified as a Qualifying Recognised Overseas Pension Scheme (QROPS), it must, first of all, be a Recognised Overseas Pension Scheme and provide benefits in respect of retirement, ill health, death, or similar circumstances.
 If it meets these requirements, the scheme must take certain additional steps to qualify as a QROPS as defined by the legislation.

 This list consists of pension schemes that have informed HMRC that they meet the conditions to be a ROPS and have asked to be included on the list.
 It is important to note that QROPS providers self-certify the list; HMRC does not have an official approval system for ROPS.
 It is, therefore, the responsibility of the individual to find out if there is tax to pay on any transfer of UK pension savings.